Passions’ 7 Worst Characters Ever

 Anyone else out there miss Passions?
 The short-lived daytime drama was every soap opera fan’s dirty little pleasure with outrageous characters and storylines that unfolded in the little town of Harmony.
 Since the show premiered almost 20 years ago, it seems quite appropriate to take some time and reflect on the crazy characters that graced daytime screens for about nine years.
 As such, below is seven of the worst Passions’ characters ever.

 Daytime dramas all have some overly cliched characters.
 There’s always that one female character who’s overly dramatic and always the victim.
-Teresa Lopez fit that bill to a T. She was one of the lead characters and, although some fans adored her, when it came to depth and personality, Teresa lacked both significantly.
+Theresa Lopez fit that bill to a T. She was one of the lead characters and, although some fans adored her, when it came to depth and personality, Theresa lacked both significantly.
 Her obsession with Ethan Crane was also a little over the top.
-Teresa would transform over the tenure of the show, but initially she was quite annoying.
+Theresa would transform over the tenure of the show, but initially she was quite annoying.

 6. Whitney Russell